 Each present one form of a valid non-expired photo identification (such as a driver's license or passport).

-If divorced within the last 90 days, provide proof of divorce decree or dissolution/termination.
-If spouse is deceased within the previous 90 days, please provide copy of death certificate.
+If divorced within the last 90 days, please provide a certified copy of the divorce decree.
+If spouse is deceased within the previous 90 days, please provide a certified copy of the death certificate.

 Select the name each wishes to use after marriage, to be listed on the marriage license.
 Couples are not required to change their names nor are they required to take the same name.
 However, if a name change is desired, it must be correctly reflected before the marriage license is signed.
 Once the license is signed, names can only be changed by a court order.